Navigation of a Quadratic Potential with Ellipsoidal Obstacles: Curvature Corrected Navigation Fields

+Apply separate correction terms to the gradient of each obstacle function ($\nabla^2 \beta_i^{-1}\beta_i$), which simplifies to $x-x_i$ as well as the potential function ($\nabla^2 \fz^{-1}\fz$), which simplifies to $x-x^*$.
+Our proposed dynamics therefore becomes

-To simplify presentation consider first the case of a single obstacle and postpone the general case to Section \ref{before_proof}.
-In this case the function in \eqref{beta_prod} reduces to $\beta(x) = \beta_1(x)$.
-Similar to how Newton's Method uses second order information to render the level sets of the objective function into spherical sets so to obtain a faster rate of convergence\cite[Ch.
+Similar to how Newton's Method uses second order information to render the level sets of the objective function into spherical sets so to obtain a faster rate of convergence\citep[Ch.
 9.5]{boyd2004convex}, pre-multiplying each gradient in the original flow \eqref{old_dynamics} by the Hessian inverse of the corresponding function \emph{corrects} the dynamics so that the world appears spherical to the agent.
-This results in the dynamical system

-We see that the corrected dynamics \eqref{one_dynamics} differs from the navigation function dynamics \eqref{old_dynamics} in that $\nabla \fz(x)$ in the first term is premultiplied by the Hessian inverse $\nabla^2 \fz(x)^{-1}$ and in that $\nabla \beta(x)$ is premultiplied by the Hessian inverse $\nabla^2\beta(x)^{-1}$.
-Observe that since we are assuming the objective to be a quadratic function the Hessian inverse gradient product in \eqref{one_dynamics} is simply given by the position of the agent relative to the goal